Commodity Supplemental Food Program (10.565)

 Application Procedure

-The State agency shall require each agency that desires approval as a local agency, to submit an application that contains sufficient information to enable the State agency to make a determination of eligibility for that agency.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+The State agency or ITO must require each agency that desires approval as a local agency to submit an application containing sufficient information to enable the State agency to determine eligibility for that agency, which meets the requirements of CSFP regulations at 7 CFR 247.7.
+This section requires local agencies to have tax-exempt status, or to have applied for such status.
 Individual participants may apply for program benefits at an approved local agency.

 Award Procedure

-Funds are awarded by the Department to State agencies in accordance with the priorities and funding formulas set forth in program regulations and legislation; State agencies, in turn, distribute administrative funds to the local level.
+USDA Foods and administrative funds are awarded by the Department to State agencies in accordance with the priorities and funding formulas set forth in program regulations and legislation.
+State agencies, in turn, distribute USDA Foods and administrative funds to the local level.

 Deadlines